-9. A “Recorded Notice of Environmental Resource Permit,” Form No. 62- 330.090(1), shall be recorded in the public records of the County(s) where the project is located.
+10. A “Recorded Notice of Environmental Resource Permit,” Form No. 62- 330.090(1), shall be recorded in the public records of the County(s) where the project is located.
 The Registered Agent for the Association shall maintain copies of all permitting actions for the benefit of the Association.

-(d) Submit documentation that the Association will have the ability to accept responsibility for the operation and maintenance of the system:
+Submit documentation that the Association will:

-1. For future phases of the project, if the operation and maintenance entity is proposed for a project that will be constructed in phases, and subsequent phases will utilize the same system as the initial phase or phases; or
+Have the ability to accept responsibility for the operation and maintenance of the system for future phases of the project, if the operation and maintenance entity is proposed for a project that will be constructed in phases, and subsequent phases will utilize the same system as the initial phase or phases;

-2. Have, either separately or collectively, the responsibility and authority to operate and perform maintenance of the system for the entire project area, if the development scheme contemplates independent operation and maintenance entities for different phases, and the system is integrated throughout the project.
-That authority must include cross easements for surface water management and the ability to enter and maintain the various portions of the system, should any sub-entity fail to maintain a portion of the system within the project area.
+Have, either separately or collectively, the responsibility and authority to operate and perform maintenance of the system for the entire project area, if the development scheme contemplates independent operation and maintenance entities for different phases, and the system is integrated throughout the project.
+That authority must include cross easements for surface water management and the ability to enter and maintain the various portions of the system, should any sub-entity fail to maintain a portion of the system within the project area; and